 4: Terms & Conditions

-Your web site is a place that people visit.
-Like most places open to the public, there are rules of what visitors may do or what they may not do.
+Your website is a place that people visit.
+Like most places open to the public, there are rules about what visitors may do or what they may not do.

 Your Terms & Conditions page is where you lay out those rules.
 Providing these rules in your Terms & Conditions also offers you some protection.
 In this page, you declare what you provide and what you don't provide.

 If you have guests, for example, you can notify visitors that you don't control the information they share regarding the truth or veracity of their claims.

 A good legal policy covers issues that you'd possibly never even consider on your own, but it can protect you from harassment and also inform your visitors of what they can expect.